Steph-Z/stock_platform/README.md

 - Search for stocks via **ISIN or Tracker** (or ticker symbol).
 - Visualize price history with different **chart types** (line, candlestick, etc.).
 - Choose from **predefined timeframes** or interact with the charts
+- Ask an LLM questions about how and why a stocked moved in a certain way

 ---